Multi-threading with TThread Part I¶

 - The

-- The properties can still be read and set in the
+OnTerminateevent handler should be set before settingFreeOnTerminatetoTrue - The properties can still be read and set in the

-event handler, as the thread instance is then still guaranteed to exist.
+OnTerminateevent handler, as the thread instance is then still guaranteed to exist.

 Tip

-, to stop and delete a running thread from another thread, the following sample code can be used:
+If FreeOnTerminate is set to False, to stop and delete a running thread from another thread, the following sample code can be used:

 Source: https://www.freepascal.org/daily/doc/rtl/classes/tthread.freeonterminate.html

-function WaitFor;
+function WaitFor;¶

-blocks the calling thread until the thread it is called on has finished executing.
+WaitForblocks the calling thread until the thread it is called on has finished executing.
 This is useful for synchronizing the completion of a thread before proceeding with further operations.

 Warning

-is called after the thread has terminated, it will attempt to access a freed (and thus invalid) thread object, leading to undefined behavior or program crashes.
+The potential conflict arises because if a thread is set to FreeOnTerminate, it will free itself immediately upon completion.
+If WaitFor is called after the thread has terminated, it will attempt to access a freed (and thus invalid) thread object, leading to undefined behavior or program crashes.

 Safe Usage Scenarios